godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Spells/Spells Database/Electromancy/Lightning Bolt.md

 | Range  |                       1 sp.                        |
 | Traits | [[Slow]], [[Area\|Area 24 sp. line]], [[Electric]] |
 > ###### *Details*
 > You flicker a small orb of lightning into existence in a space within range.
-A massive bolt of lightning then erupts from that space, dealing `dice:3d12` **electric** damage to all creatures within the spell's area.
-Those creatures must make a *basic* **Reflex** check.
+A massive bolt of lightning then erupts from that space, dealing `dice:1d12` **electric** damage to all creatures within the spell's area.
+Those creatures must make a *all-or-nothing* **Reflex** check.
 On a failure, or if the creature has a Weakness to **electric** damage, they also become [[Shocked]] for 1 minute.